1922 Auckland Rugby League season: Ihumātao club enter

+Coromandel Old Boys join

+On February 15 the Auckland Rugby League held their weekly management committee meeting and said that "affiliation was granted to a new third grade club to be called Coromandel Old Boys, with the colours red, white, and blue". a Thames Old Boys team had existed from 1915 to 1920 but this team appears to have had no serious links to the Coromandel Old Boys side.
+The Coromandel team fielded a third grade side only from 1922 to 1925 before withdrawing from the competition.

 George Davidson's return

 George Davidson played for Maritime (now named Athletic) in the 1919 season but had missed most of the 1920 and 1921 seasons as he was training for and competing at the Antwerp Olympics where he came 5th in the 200m final.
 He stated that over those two seasons he had only played for Maritime on two or three occasions as he was seeking a transfer to the City Rovers where his two brothers Bill and Ben played.
 Athletic were denying his request and Davidson appealed to the league who then asked the Athletics club to reconsider his request "favourably".
 He would eventually have his transfer to City approved.

 Point Chevalier

 Point Chevalier secured the use of Richard and Elizabeth Walker's paddock at the bottom of Humariri Street as their home ground.
 It has since become Walker Park where they are to this day located.
 In the same season they bought jerseys from George Court & Co.
 Ltd. In 1925 a shed was built at Walker Park with volunteer labour.